towardsdata/towardsdata.github.io/_posts/data/data-quality/great-expectations/2023-07-22-gx-takes-great-care-of-our-data.markdown

 #### Data Context

 A Data Context manages the settings and metadata for a GX project.
-In Python, the Data Context object serves as the entry point for the GX API.
-A Data Context contains all the metadata used by GX, the configurations for GX objects, and the output from validating data.
+In Python, the Data Context object serves as the *entry point* for the GX API.
+A Data Context provides us with methods to configure our **Stores**, **Plugins**, and **Data Docs**.
+It also provides the methods needed to create, configure, and access our **Datasources**, **Expectations**, **Profilers**, and **Checkpoints**.
+In addition to all of that, it internally manages the **Metrics**, **Validation Results**, and the contents of our **Data Docs** for us.
+Expectations, Profilers, Checkpoints, Metrics, and Validation Results will all be covered in greater depth later on.
+Having said that, a Data Context contains all the metadata used by GX, the configurations for GX objects, and the output from validating data.

 The following are the various Data Context types:

 - **Ephemeral Data Context:** Exists in memory, and does not persist beyond the current Python session.
 It can be converted into a File Data Context if we want it for future use.
 - **File Data Context:** Exists as a folder and configuration files.
 Its contents persist between Python sessions.
 - **Cloud Data Context:** Supports persistence between Python sessions, but additionally serves as the entry point for Great Expectations Cloud.

+#### Datasources

+GX provides better connectivity with a wide variety of data sources.